Agia Efimia is another village which has recovered from the devastation of the 1953 earthquake.

 There are some secluded shingle coves on the road between Agia Efimia and Sami, the largest and most frequented is that of Agia Paraskevi.

-Most of the beaches in the region tend to be pebble rather than sand, which is ideal for snorkelling, though not so good for families with younger children or simply for those who want to stretch out in the sun.
+Most of the beaches in the region tend to be pebble rather than sand, which is ideal for snorkeling, though not so good for families with younger children or simply for those who want to stretch out in the sun.
 The magnificent Myrtos Beach is only a short drive away, however.

 During the summer, months the Municipality of Pylaros provide a regular bus service to and from Myrtos Beach, with the bus leaving from the harbour area.
 Timetables are posted outside the Tourist Information office.
 Check locally for full details.